 How to write a TEFL Resume for an International Teaching Job

-Learning how to write a TEFL resume or CV for an international job is easy, but you do have to break a few rules that you are used to if you are from a Western country.
+Learning how to write a TEFL resume or CV for an international job is easy, but you do have to break a few rules.

 First, understand that when a foreign employer asks for a CV (curriculum vitae) they are about 98% of the time really asking for a resume.
 A CV is typically a very long and detailed description of your education and a bit of work history thrown in.
 If you are applying for an advanced position at a university, then they might really want a CV, but for regular jobs teaching English overseas, a resume will do.